Login Get in touch

 Food Safety Alert: Avian Influenza Detected in Turkey Meat and Products

-For further information, individuals are encouraged to consult local health departments or food safety organizations.
+For further information, please refer to local food safety resources and health advisories.

 • Incident: Avian Influenza And Subtypes has been detected in Turkey Meat And Products.